 #3.
 Listen to your child’s fears

 If they’ve been worried about leaving established friendships or are fearful about certain subjects or other aspects of school, you may wish to consider some child-focused therapy.
 In the meantime, a little bit of reassurance goes a long way.

 #3.
 Plan together – transition techniques: ‘First… & Then or Now.’

 Switching brain activity between different tasks, can be challenging for autistic or ADHD kids.
 The “First and Then” technique helps you explain with pictures or simple words, what’s happening now and what is coming next.
 “First you were on holiday, now you need to go back to school to see your favourite teacher/friends again.”

-SEN support/EHCP – what supports used to be in place before lockdown?
-If your child had an LSA at playtime, will that happen when they go back?
-How does the school plan to support your child, with less staff?
-If your child successfully managed mainstream school with a tight support plan in place, how will they manage if any link in their support chain is broken?
+What supports used to be in place before the holiday?
+If your child had an LSA at playtime, will that happen when they’re back at school?
+Who supports your child if a member of staff is ill?
+If your child managed mainstream school with a tight support plan in place, how will they manage if any link in their support chain is broken in their new school or class?
 Do your research, speak to the school, be ready.

 #6.
 Changing body clock

-Sleeping and eating patterns have been disrupted during lockdown: kids may have been staying up late or sleeping in, been on screens for too long.
+Sleeping and eating patterns have been disrupted during the holiday.
 They’re tired and wired.
 They may have missed key weekly activities and sports.
 Kids with ADHD may have been on and off their meds as you’ve struggled to cope with their energy levels.
-If your kid wears braces like mine, we’ve done home dentistry – most of the sterilising brandy went down my neck.
-Just as their body clock is adjusting to lockdown, the routine is changing again, which is stressful for everyone.
-Try creeping bedtime forward by fifteen minutes or encouraging them to wake up slightly earlier – it will make back to school a bit less of a shock.
+Just as their body clock is adjusting to holiday-time, the routine is changing again!
+Try creeping bedtime forward by fifteen minutes or encouraging them to wake up slightly earlier – it will make going back to school less of a shock.